dotnet/docs/docs/standard/base-types/regular-expressions.md

 - Retrieve one or all occurrences of text that matches the regular expression pattern by calling the <xref:System.Text.RegularExpressions.Regex.Match%2A?displayProperty=nameWithType> or <xref:System.Text.RegularExpressions.Regex.Matches%2A?displayProperty=nameWithType> method.
 The former method returns a <xref:System.Text.RegularExpressions.Match?displayProperty=nameWithType> object that provides information about the matching text.
 The latter returns a <xref:System.Text.RegularExpressions.MatchCollection> object that contains one <xref:System.Text.RegularExpressions.Match?displayProperty=nameWithType> object for each match found in the parsed text.

 - Replace text that matches the regular expression pattern by calling the <xref:System.Text.RegularExpressions.Regex.Replace%2A?displayProperty=nameWithType> method.
-For examples that use the <xref:System.Text.RegularExpressions.Regex.Replace%2A> method to change date formats and remove invalid characters from a string, see [How to: Strip Invalid Characters from a String](how-to-strip-invalid-characters-from-a-string.md) and [Example: Changing Date Formats](regular-expression-example-changing-date-formats.md).
+For an example that uses the <xref:System.Text.RegularExpressions.Regex.Replace%2A> method to change date formats and remove invalid characters from a string, see [How to: Strip Invalid Characters from a String](how-to-strip-invalid-characters-from-a-string.md) and [Example: Changing Date Formats](regular-expression-example-changing-date-formats.md).

 For an overview of the regular expression object model, see [The Regular Expression Object Model](the-regular-expression-object-model.md).

-For more information about the regular expression language, see [Regular Expression Language - Quick Reference](regular-expression-language-quick-reference.md) or download and print one of these brochures:
+For more information about the regular expression language, see [Regular Expression Language - Quick Reference](regular-expression-language-quick-reference.md) or download and print one of the following brochures:

 - [Quick Reference in Word (.docx) format](https://download.microsoft.com/download/D/2/4/D240EBF6-A9BA-4E4F-A63F-AEB6DA0B921C/Regular%20expressions%20quick%20reference.docx)
 - [Quick Reference in PDF (.pdf) format](https://download.microsoft.com/download/D/2/4/D240EBF6-A9BA-4E4F-A63F-AEB6DA0B921C/Regular%20expressions%20quick%20reference.pdf)